bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   size of integer to description of each uint parameter
   - deleted log object and made single message log that points to file or other data model object used to maintain logs
+  - deleted babel-credentials; there are no more "common" objects; hmac keys and DTLS certificates are more explicitly modeled
+  - changed definition of babel-security-supported